tominekan/pycomplete/README.md

 ### Notes
-All of our runtime analyses work with expected runtimes, not worst-case runtimes.
+- All of our runtime analyses are expected runtimes, not worst-case runtimes
+    - **NOTE**: Sometimes my analyses are all fucked up and I try to explain what I did lol
+- I think I want to be more consistent with the exceptions I raise.